codecraft3r/minecraft-club-site/rollback-with-ledger.md

     - Selects actions from after the point in time that was provided.
 Example: after:1d selects all actions that occurred after yesterday

 ### Example Commands
-  /ledger preview rollback action:block-break after:1d world:minecraft:overworld source:Player123 - This command replaces every block broken by player Player123 after yesterday in the overworld
+  /ledger rollback action:block-break after:1d world:minecraft:overworld source:Player123 - This command replaces every block broken by player Player123 after yesterday in the overworld